roshnabafraz/Teachinator/README.md

 A console-based C++ program that guesses which teacher a user is thinking of by asking simple questions.
 Built as a 2nd semester OOP project using structures, file handling, and a scoring-based matching system.

-'Check the slides to understand the whole Project'
+`Check the slides to understand the whole Project`

 ---

 ## 📌 Features